Empower Yourself and Your Business with Food Safety

 Transport vehicles

-- that the food is transported separate from any chemicals, animals or other objects that might contaminate the food
+- that the food is transported separately from any chemicals, animals or other objects that might contaminate the food

 - the delivery vehicle and transport boxes are cleaned thoroughly prior to each delivery